Canon’s Astrophotography Camera: Canon EOS 60Da

-The Canon EOS 60Da is a DSLR camera designed specifically for astrophotography.
+The Canon EOS 60Da is an 18 MP DSLR camera designed specifically for astrophotography.
 In fact, the “a” in the camera’s name stands for “astrophotography”.
 Shortly after publishing and sharing this post on social media, I found a used Canon 60DA camera body for sale, and purchased it on the spot.

 Not only does the 60Da represent Canon’s continued support for the DSLR astrophotography market, but it offers beginners a comfortable choice to consider when jumping into a hobby with a steep learning curve.

 Riding on the success of Canon’s first DSLR camera for astrophotography (the Canon EOS 20Da), the 60Da is (currently) the newest model available for DSLR astrophotography enthusiasts looking for an out-of-the box DSLR for astro-imaging.